hjmarquis/All_of_Us_multimodal_risk/data_analysis/shared/README.md

 Note: If the compact parallel functions fail due to memory limits or cluster issues, use the corresponding block-code scripts in `Source/`.
 The block-code workflow is mainly organized into four steps, where Step 2 and Step 4 contain the main model-running procedures and are generally more stable for large-scale runs.

+## Block-Code Workflow

+For large-scale runs, the block-code workflow in `Source/` is organized into four main steps:

+- Step 1: model input construction and preprocessing.
+- Step 2: All Race model fitting.
+- Step 3: Race specific SNP selection.
+- Step 4: final Race-adjusted model fitting and evaluation.

+Uncertainty quantification is mainly implemented in the later model-running scripts, especially Step 4, where perturbation-based training uncertainty and test-set bootstrap AUC evaluation are combined.
+Concordance uncertainty is evaluated over the outer perturbation layer.
 ---

 ## Versioned Analysis Scripts